yb7984/warbler/readme.md

 # Warbler
-This is a twiter clone project using Python and PostgreSQL.
+This is a twitter clone project using Python and PostgreSQL.

 ## Authors